Learn Computer Networking Basics

-This tutorial covers the basics of computer networking.
-That includes what computer networking is and how to set up a network using devices.
-The role of computer networking is very crucial for a long time.
-With time, there are faster and better technology options we have.
+The tutorial covers the basics of computer networking.
+The basics include what computer networking is and how to set up a network using devices.
+The role of computer networking is very crucial for a long time in communication.
+With time, there are faster and better technology options we have for a network.

-A network consists of multiple devices – routers, HUB, Switch, and Computers, connects using a wired or wireless connectivity.
-To build a computer network at any premises, understanding of how to connect components is an essential first step.
+A network consists of multiple devices – routers, HUB, Switch, and Computers, connect each other using a wired or wireless medium.
+To build a computer network at any premises, understanding of how to connect components to each other is essential .

 The tutorial coverts the basic understanding of the following: